Kyle-sn/fred_data_emailer/README.md

 # Fred Data Emailer
 The scripts included in this repo coupled with cron jobs will allow the user to progromatically send routine summary emails of data provided by [FRED](https://fred.stlouisfed.org/) to themselves.
-The end result is a table line the one seen below.
+The end result is a table like the one seen below.
 ```
 ╒═════════════════╤════════════╕
 │ Date            │ 2021-03-01 │